gdpbalt/user-management-system/README.md

-# User management system (THIS IS NOT COMPLETE DOCUMENT)
+# User management system (UMS)

 ### Project description
-The application needs for control teh list of users.
+The application needs for control the list of users.
 It has two parts: backend and fronted.
-User can work via an Internet browser with the frontend application (SPA application) and in that time the SPA application communicates with the backend part.
+User can work via an Internet browser with the frontend single page application (SPA) and in that time the SPA application communicates with the backend part.

 Pages on the frontend part: